 Students may take permanent leave (permanently withdraw) from the University for a variety of reasons.
 A summary of the processes can be found here.

-For full guidance on student leave, please see the Taught Students Leavers Guide for Staff, available in the downloads section below.
+For full guidance on student leave, please see the Taught Students Leavers Guide for Staff.
 Please note, the main information below is for taught students.
 A link for research student processes is at the bottom of this page.

 When a student is considering permanent withdrawal

-The appropriate member of staff in the school should meet with the student to advise and direct them to further resources, so that they are aware of the impact their decision has, including discussion of the possible impact on finance and/or visa, and to direct them to further resources.
+The appropriate member of staff in the school should meet with the student to advise and direct them to further resources, so that they are aware of the impact their decision has, including discussion of the possible impact on finance and/or visa.
+Further details are in our above guide.